A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: Introduction

-Since its introduction in 2002, many improved and hybrid models of AFSA have been developed to solve real-world optimization problems, including data clustering~\cite{yazdani2013new}, image segmentation~\cite{lei2018image}, fault diagnosis~\cite{zhu2017adaptive}, power allocation scheme~\cite{zhou2018artificial}, parameter optimization of the deep auto-encoder~\cite{shao2017novel}, spoiled meet detection~\cite{chen2018application}, manufacturing~\cite{maji2018optimal}, risk probability prediction~\cite{li2019risk}, guidance error estimation~\cite{zhou2019guidance}, navigation~\cite{Du2018Precision}, wireless sensor network~\cite{mechta2017prolonging}, and energy management~\cite{Talha2018Energy}.
-A comprehensive survey on the AFSA from its introduction to 2012 can be found in~\cite{neshat2014artificial}.
-However, more than 350 articles, conference papers, and book chapters have been published since 2013, which are yet to be reviewed.
-Table~\ref{Table:NoPub} shows the number of published articles, conferences and book chapters during two periods, i.e., 2002-2012, and 2013-present.
-In this study, we aim to review the AFSA, its improvements, hybrid models, and applications from 2013 onwards.
-Fig.~\ref{Fig:statistic} shows the number of published articles, conferences and book chapters for the period 2013-2019.
-This review mainly focuses on articles published in key indexed journals by conducting searches in ScienceDirect, Springer, IEEE Xplore, and Google Scholar.
-The keywords include ``artificial fish swarm algorithm", ``fish schooling", ``AFSA", ``AFs", ``hybrid AFSA", ``dynamic AFSA", ``multi-objective AFSA", ``discrete AFSA" and ``swarm intelligence".
+In this study, we aim to review the AFSA modifications that have been proposed to solve continuous optimization problems from 2013 onwards.
+We mainly focus on articles published in key indexed journals by conducting searches in ScienceDirect, Springer, IEEE Xplore, and Google Scholar.
+The keywords include ``artificial fish swarm algorithm", ``fish schooling", ``AFSA", ``AFs", ``hybrid AFSA", ``dynamic AFSA", ``multi-objective AFSA" and ``swarm intelligence".
 In addition, articles that report the original AFSA without modifications are excluded, in order to focus the review on recent advances pertaining to the AFSA.
-As such, a total of {123} articles have been collected and reviewed.
-The scope of our review is focused on parameter adjustments, behavior modifications, and hybrid models of the AFSA family, which have been proposed to solve combinatorial optimization problems.
+The scope of our review is focused on the AFSA modifications, specifically parameters modifications, procedure and sub-functions, hybrid, multi-objective and dynamic AFSA that have been proposed to solve continuous optimization problems.